 Seniors need extra support during recovery

-3 ways to support seniors during short term nursing home stays
+3 ways to support seniors during a short term nursing home stay

 Bringing a little bit of home to their room can help seniors feel more comfortable.
-However, don’t bring expensive or irreplaceable items in case they disappear.
+But don’t bring expensive or irreplaceable items – they might get lost or disappear.

 - A family photo